 Project Location: Philadelphia, PA

-People: Power: Place is a cultural planning process that will create a shared vision of Chinatown North/Callowhill.
+People: Power: Place was a cultural planning process that created a shared vision of Chinatown North/Callowhill.

 Collectively created model of the neighborhood highlighting favorite places

 Asset mapping favorite places and memories in Chinatown North and Callowhill

 Participants adding to the neighborhood model at AAI's Block Party 2016

 Youth Arts workshop participants observing and mapping the neighborhood